 Off the beaten track, Colliers Public Beach is a popular beach for cyclists and adventurers.
-This rarely busy beach has a pier right off the main road, you can't miss it!
-Pull your vehicle onto the sand to park, but make sure you don't go to deep and get stuck.
+This rarely-busy beach has a pier right off of the main road - you can't miss it!
+Pull your vehicle onto the sand to park, but make sure you don't go too deep and get stuck.

 Known as a great spot to Kiteboard, there is usually a gentle breeze on this beach.
-As for snorkeling, it is a lengthy swim out to the reef but you may have some luck seeing a variety of juvenile fish in the turtle grass and shallows.
+As for snorkelling, it is a lengthy swim out to the reef, but you may have some luck seeing a variety of juvenile fish in the turtle grass and shallows.

-Situated in East End near Cottage Point, it seems there is always something going on at Heritage beach!
-Received as a private donation to the National Trust by Mr. and Mrs. Charles Adams in 1990, it retains its plethora of native, coastal plants.
+Situated in East End near Cottage Point, it seems there is always something going on at Heritage Beach!
+Received as a private donation to the National Trust by Mr. and Mrs. Charles Adams in 1990, Heritage Beach retains its plethora of native coastal plants.

 Bo Miller Beach

 Located on Old Robin Road just east of Frank Sound Road, this small beach was acquired by the Cayman Islands Government in 2018.
-It was dedicated and named in honor of Derrington 'Bo' Miller.
-Mr. Miller was the one who initiated the development and subsequent procurement and is renowned in the community for being a true Cayman Patriot.
-Whilst unsuccessfully running for office on two occasions, he was instrumental in his advocacy for 'one man, one vote' system which came into place in 2017.
+It was dedicated and named in honour of Derrington 'Bo' Miller.
+Mr. Miller was the one who initiated the development and subsequent procurement, and is renowned in the Caymanian community for being a true Cayman Patriot.
+Whilst unsuccessfully running for office on two occasions, he was instrumental in his advocacy for the 'one man, one vote' system which came into place in 2017.

 Rum Point & Cayman Kai

-With beautiful stretches of beach, shade and clear waters facing the North Sound, Rum Point and Cayman Kai are a must-see.
-An hour drive from George Town or a short boat ride across the North Sound.
+With beautiful stretches of beach, shade, and clear waters facing the North Sound, Rum Point and Cayman Kai are a must-see.
+Rum Point and Cayman Kai are an hour drive from George Town or a short boat ride across the North Sound.

-The Wreck Bar and Grill serves a variety of food and cold drinks - our suggestion is to try their mudslides.
-For those looking to explore, the water is sheltered by the barrier reef and the coast which makes it ideal for children.
-It also boasts fantastic snorkeling as far as the northern most tip of the point.
-At this popular location you might see star fish, needle fish, turtles and all kinds of marine life.
+Rum Point Club Restaurant serves a variety of food and cold drinks - our suggestion is to try their mudslides!
+For those looking to explore, the water is sheltered by the barrier reef and the coast, which makes it ideal for children.
+It also boasts fantastic snorkelling as far as the Northern-most tip of the point.
+At this popular location you might see starfish, needle fish, turtles, and all kinds of marine life.